Fabian-G/quest/docs/configuration.md

 # The minimal priority.
 All lower priorities are considered unimportant.
 min-priority = "E"

+# Properties for configuring the timewarrior integration.
+# The Projects, Contexts and description are used for tags
+[tracking]
+trim-project-prefix = false # If the + should be removed from projects trim-context-prefix = false # If the @ should be removed from contexts

 # Tag configuration for the recurrence feature
 # DEFAULT: empty (therefore disabled)
 [recurrence]